How’s the Powerline Bushfire Safety Program Reducing Risks from High Voltage Powerlines?

 Amendments to Victoria’s Electricity Distribution Code in August 2018 make it clear that HVCs bear full responsibility for ensuring their electrical assets are REFCL-ready.
 This ruling also means that the costs cannot be passed onto consumers by electricity distributors providing this work on behalf of their HVCs – which they were authorised to do for HVCs served by a tranche one (30 April 2019 deadline) substation.

-The Governments High Voltage Customer assistance Program (HCAP) will help certain Victorian businesses make their electrical equipment REFCL ready
+The Governments High Voltage Customer Assistance Program (HCAP) will help certain Victorian businesses make their electrical equipment REFCL ready

 The Victorian Government recognises that HVCs may incur a substantial cost to become REFCL ready.
 Commercial enterprises that are subject to the pressures of a competitive market for their goods and services may find it particularly difficult to absorb the costs of making their electrical assets REFCL-ready.
-To relieve some of the burden on such HV Customers, the Government has committed $10 million to a High Voltage Customer Assistance Program (HCAP) designed to assist HVCs with part of the costs associated with the REFCL works.
-Depending on the solution selected by the HV Customer and such things as the type, age, condition, etc of its electrical assets, grants from the HCAP will be capped and may cover up to 50% of an HVC’s REFCL-readiness costs.
+To relieve some of the burden on such customers, the Government has committed $10 million to a High Voltage Customer Assistance Program (HCAP) designed to assist HVCs with part of the costs associated with the REFCL works.
+Depending on the solution selected by the HV Customer and such things as the type, age, condition, etc of its electrical assets, financial assistance from the HCAP will be capped and may cover up to 50% of an HVC’s REFCL-readiness costs.

 What is the HCAP?

 The HCAP will provide financial assistance to private sector HVCs in the form of grants.
 These funds will be capped and contribute up to 50% towards the actual cost of works for an HVC’s chosen solution.
-The capped amount will be determined by how many HVCs successfully apply for funding but is expected to be in the range of $220,000 to $250,000 per customer site (some HVCs operate more than one site or have more than one connection to the DB’s high-voltage supply network).
+The capped amount will be determined by how many HVCs successfully apply for funding but is expected to be in the range up to $250,000 per customer site (some HVCs operate more than one site or have more than one connection to the DB’s high-voltage supply network).

 What costs will the HCAP cover?

-Grants from the HCAP will not cover any costs associated with the following:
+Financial assistance from the HCAP will not cover any costs associated with the following: